projen/projen/docs/python.md

 - pip: dependency manager
 - venv: environment manager
+- poetry: dependency, environment, and packaging manager
 - pipenv (TBD): dependency and environment manager
 - setuptools (TBD): packaging manager
-- poetry (TBD): dependency, environment, and packaging manager

 By default, pip, venv, and setuptools will be used.
 But these can be swapped out as needed by using the provided flags, for example: